miryambathilde/miryambathilde/README.md

 I'm Miryam Bathilde, a Junior Web Developer 👩💻 in both frontend and backend development, thirsty for learning and passionate about web technologies and building interesting projects.
 I love learning every day how to create open source projects and contribute to the community.

-- 👩‍💻 I'm currently working as a FrontEnd Developer at Everis
+- 👩‍💻 I'm currently working as a FrontEnd Developer at NTT Data
 - ☕ Expert coffee lover
 - 🌱 I’m currently learning programming and web development
 - 💬 Ask me about whatever you think may help you